acedesigns/Setup-Work-Flow/README.md

 ## Some usefull npm commands ##
 - `npm list -g --depth=0` chechk what modules have been installed globally
 - `npm uninstall -g package` Uninstall global package.
+- `npm install -g package@0.0.0` Install Specific Version of a Module.
+- `npm outdated -g` Check for outdated packages.
+-

 ## Server Communication ##
 Lately I have learned that it is safer to communicate with the server using SSH over other conventional methods.